Olympus E-M10 II vs Canon M100

 - Faster burst: Shoots at higher frequency (8 vs 6.1 flaps/sec) to capture the decisive moment.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been available for much longer (launched in August 2015).

-Reasons to prefer the Canon EOS M100:
+Advantages of the Canon EOS M100:

 - More detail: Has more megapixels (24 vs 15.9MP), which boosts linear resolution by 25%.